HartlandRobotics/ArduinoIntroduction/_posts/2017-05-28-maze-letsdrive.md

 #### Less Boring, Please

 Ok, so driving forward and back is not all that interesting.
 But, we had to get the simple things working before we could do more interesting things.
-Now we will at a method to turn the robot.
+Now we will add a method to turn the robot.

 * Add a method in the chassis tab called driveTurnRight
 * In this method, we will need to make the left wheel go forward and the right wheel back